 After you are injured doing your job and decide you need a lawyer to represent you call the Lombardi Law Firm.
 We handle serious personal injury cases.
 We have been serious about fighting for workers' rights since 1981.
 We pride ourselves on winning for our clients.
 We tell you what you need to hear, not what you may want to hear.
 We focus on protecting your rights so you can focus on getting better.

-Worker injuries are complicated and thanks to the Iowa Legislature, the Iowa trucking company owners, the concrete owners and the insurance industry, Iowa work. comp. claims just got more complicated.
+Worker injuries are complicated and thanks to the Iowa Legislature, the Iowa trucking company owners, the concrete plant owners and the insurance industry, Iowa work. comp. claims just got more complicated.
 Be it, a truck accident or a bad back requiring surgery, or a slip-and-fall that caused your injury, it usually requires an investigation to determine if and when additional lawsuits and claims need to be pursued.
 This type of claim can include a lawsuit against a negligent third-party, a negligent doctor, a defective product manufacturer, a property related claim, a drug company, a claim against co-workers for gross negligence, a Social Security Disability claim, an underinsured or uninsured motorist claim, one for wrongful death, a brain injury, loss of a limb, hearing or sight, or even a legal malpractice claim for not doing it right.
 Always keep in mind, you have only one chance to do it right.
-We know that and that is why we handle only serioius personal injury claims.
+We know that and that is why we handle only serious personal injury claims.

 Lombardi's Workers' Compensation Claim Results